Try Basic Fixes

-In most cases, performing a force reboot should resolve any temporary glitches with your OnePlus, Samsung, Motorola, or any other phone, allowing it to boot normally.
-Hence, it’s the first thing you should try.
+- Perform a force reboot: In most cases, performing a force reboot should resolve any temporary glitches with your OnePlus, Samsung, Motorola, or any other phone, allowing it to boot normally.
+To do that, press and hold the power button and let go of it once your phone turns off.
+Leave your phone idle for a minute or two, and then turn it back on.

+- Remove external accessories and SD card: A faulty or incompatible accessory can also cause such issues, causing your phone to become stuck on the “Android is starting” or “Phone is starting” screen.
 To avoid any interference, try removing all the accessories, such as headphones, USB devices, and chargers.
 If your phone has an SD card inserted, try removing it too.

-5. Boot Your Phone Into Download Mode (Samsung Phones Only)
+Fix 1: Boot Your Phone Into Download Mode (Samsung Phones Only)

 Step 1: Turn off your phone by pressing and holding the power button.
 Then, plug your phone’s USB cable into your computer.

-Step 2: Press and hold the volume up and down buttons on your phone.
+Step 2: Press and hold the volume up and volume down buttons on your phone.
 While holding the volume keys, connect your phone to the computer using the USB cable.

 Step 3: Once you see the warning page, release the volume buttons.